thebubbleindex/thebubbleindex/README.md

 The **QuandlColumn** value must be the integer representing the column location of the closing or settle price if the data is obtained from Quandl or NA if not.

-The **isYahooIndex** value must be set to 1 if the time series is a Yahoo Finance Index, i.e. its quote contains the carrot symbol ^ or set to 0 if not an index.
+The **isYahooIndex** value must be set to TRUE if the time series is a Yahoo Finance Index, i.e. its quote contains the carrot symbol ^ or set to FALSE if not an index.

+The **Overwrite** value must be set to TRUE if the time series values will overwrite any existing data, or set to FALSE if this is not desired.

 ###### (Optional) To specify runtime GUI properties and Lomb-Scargle properties: